MMesch/labextension_tutorial/extension1/README.md

-# extension1
+# Extension 1

-minimal lab example
+A minimal extension that prints to the browser console

 ## Prerequisites